By MARYCLAIRE DALE

 The Associated Press

-PHILADELPHIA -- CBS Corp. should not be fined for the 2004 Super Bowl halftime show that ended with Janet Jackson's breast-baring "wardrobe malfunction" because the stunt was both fleeting and unauthorized, a lawyer for the company argued Tuesday.
+PHILADELPHIA -- CBS took many precautions before the 2004 Super Bowl halftime show that aired with Janet Jackson's "wardrobe malfunction," an attorney for the company said Tuesday.

 The case is the second recent test of the federal government's powers to regulate broadcast indecency.
-In June, a federal appeals court in New York invalidated the government's policy on fleeting profanities uttered over the airwaves.
-The case involved remarks made by Cher and Nicole Richie on awards shows carried on Fox network stations.
+Last June, a federal appeals court in New York invalidated the government's policy on fleeting profanities uttered over the airwaves.

-In challenging the fine, CBS said that "fleeting, isolated or unintended" images should not automatically be considered indecent.
+CBS challenged the FCC's fine, claiming "fleeting, isolated or unintended" images should not automatically be considered indecent.
 The agency noted it has long held that "even relatively fleeting references may be found indecent where other factors contribute to a finding of patent offensiveness."

-Miller also argued that Jackson and Timberlake were employees of CBS and that the network should have to pay for their "willful" actions, given its lack of oversight.
+Miller argued that Jackson and Timberlake were employees of CBS and that CBS should have to pay for their "willful" actions, given the network's lack of oversight.